Kentish Town station

-Kentish Town is an interchange station located in Kentish Town in the London Borough of Camden for London Underground and National Rail services.
+Kentish Town is an interchange station in Kentish Town in the London Borough of Camden for London Underground and National Rail services.

 It is at the junction of Kentish Town Road (A400) and Leighton Road.
 It is in London fare zone 2.

 The London Underground station is on the High Barnet branch of the Northern line.
 The National Rail station is served by Thameslink on the Midland Main Line.
-It is the only station on the High Barnet branch with a direct interchange with a National Rail line; furthermore an Out of Station Interchange (OSI) with on the North London line is not charged as two separate journeys in electronic journey charging.
+It is the only station on the High Barnet branch with a direct interchange with a National Rail line.
+An Out of Station Interchange (OSI) with on the North London line is not charged as two separate journeys in electronic journey charging.